-Eight years ago this month, my first story sale, “Dead Wife Waiting,” appeared in K.C.
-Ball’s 10Flash Quarterly.
+My first story sale, “Dead Wife Waiting,” appeared in K.C.
+Ball’s 10Flash Quarterly on New Years Day, 2010.
 I met K.C. when she was the editor guest at the Long Ridge Writer’s online writing forums, a few months earlier.
 I learned she edited a magazine which had a theme for each issue, based around a different story prompt.
 She mentioned the upcoming issue’s theme was “an encounter at a lonely crossroads at twilight,” and BAM!, “Dead Wife Waiting,” popped into my head.
 A weary, determined hex-slinger pursuing a nasty sorcerer, encounters his supposedly dead wife guarding a crossroad, sword in hand.
 I’d already written a lot of unpublished short stories, but “Dead Wife Waiting” had a spark the others lacked.
 It just felt cool to me.
 K.C. loved the story when I submitted it, but wanted two small changes, which made it a much stronger story.
 I listened.

 The story appeared in the January 2010 issue, and gave me my first fan letter as a writer.